jlong299/riscv-vector-interface/README.md

 The *ready* signal is an indicator of the vector core's readiness to receive instructions.

-Instructions are received from the scalar core by the vector core only when the corresponding valid and ready signals are both set to 1.
+Instructions are received by the vector core only when the corresponding valid and ready signals are both set to 1.

 ## (2) Delayed data

-These signals may experience a delay from the corresponding instruction dispatch as they may not be initially available.
+These signals may experience a delay from the relevant "instruction dispatch" group as they may not be initially available.

 The vtype signal contains the values of the vtype CSR, as illustrated below.
 | Member of vtype | Width (bits) | Position |